side-wave1

 Yes, Lichen Planus can recur, and it may come and go over many years.

-Hives are nothing but an allergic reaction which presents as itchy raised bumps.
+Hives are nothing but an allergic reaction that presents as itchy, raised bumps.
 These bumps can occur on any part of the body.
-They are usually red, pink, or flesh-colored, and sometimes they sting or hurt.
+They are usually red, pink, or flesh-colored, and sometimes they may sting or hurt.

-Allergic reactions occur when the body begins to release histamines into blood.
-Histamines are chemicals the body produces in an attempt to defend itself against infections and any foreign body.
-In some people, these histamines can cause swelling, itching etc.
+Allergic reactions occur when the body releases histamines into the bloodstream.
+Histamines are chemicals produced by the body to defend itself against infections and foreign substances.
+In some individuals, these histamines can cause swelling, itching, and other symptoms.

-Most people suffer from hives as a temporary condition in which case the lesions go away by themselves or after using anti-allergy medication.
-But in some cases the hives can be chronic condition accompanied by other issues.
+Most people experience hives as a temporary condition, in which case the lesions go away on their own or with the use of anti-allergy medication.
+However, in some cases, hives can become a chronic condition accompanied by other health issues.

-The different reason for allergic reactions that lead to hives are:
+The different reasons for allergic reactions that may lead to hives include:

-Unfortunately in most of the cases it is not possible to find the exact cause.
+Unfortunately, in most cases, it is not possible to identify the exact cause.

-If you suffer from chronic case of hives, then you may have an underlying complication like:
+If you suffer from chronic hives, you may have an underlying condition such as:

-Hives being an allergic reaction can only be prevented by preventing any interaction with the causative factor.
-However often it is very difficult to determine the exact causative factor.
-The symptomatic treatment for hives includes use of antihistamines.
-To bring about immediate relief a doctor may prescribe a moisturizing emollient.
+Since hives are an allergic reaction, they can only be prevented by avoiding exposure to the triggering factor.
+However, it is often very difficult to determine the exact cause.
+Symptomatic treatment for hives typically includes the use of antihistamines.
+For immediate relief, a doctor may also prescribe a moisturizing emollient.

 The common symptoms include itchy, red or flesh-colored bumps or welts on the skin, which may sting or hurt.